MarlinFirmware/Marlin/Marlin/Firmwares/README.md

 Put the firmware (MksWifi.bin) on the scard with the firmware FLSUN (Robin_mini.bin)
 1) Flash original firmware + original mkswifi
 2) Flash original firmware + Custum mkswifi
-3) Inspect the Wifi Access Point: AP-FLSUN => Flash ok
+3) Inspect the Wifi Access Point and if you see: AP-FLSUN => Flash ok
 4) Flash Marlin
 to run the update of Mks_Wifi or You also can do by web page of the AP (192.168.4.1).